-It’s been a minute since we looked at the process to migrate from your own Tableau Server onto the Tableau-hosted SaaS offering Tableau Online.
+It’s been a minute since we looked at the process to migrate from your own Tableau Server onto the Tableau-hosted SaaS offering Tableau Cloud.
 If you’re considering the move, below is an updated list of considerations that could impact your decision process.

 Updated User Considerations